Juneteenth Sails on Lake Champlain

 Let’s Sail.

-Do you identify as Black, African-American, of African diaspora, or African descent?
-Let’s sail and find a connection through storytelling.
-We’re offering multiple trips on Tuesday, June 17th, and Wednesday, June 18th.
-Capacity is limited and available first-come, first-served
+Do you identify as Black, African American, part of the African diaspora, or of African descent?
+Join us as we sail together and build connection through storytelling.
+We're offering multiple trips from June 17th to June 19th.

 Donate.